 Titlo Letters.
 This block contains a set of superscripted (written above), or titlo, letters, used in manuscript Old Church Slavonic texts and in modern Church Slavonic, usually to indicate abbreviations of words in the text.
 They can be found alone or in pairs that typically form digraphs or ligatures above one base character.
-These may occur with or without the generic titlo character, U+0483 COMBINING CYRILLIC TITLO, or with U+0487 COMBINING CYRILLIC POKRYTIE, or with U+A66F COMBINING CYRILLIC VZMET.
+These characters may be followed by U+0487 combining cyrillic pokrytie in both old and modern texts.
+In Old Church Slavonic texts they may also be followed by U+0483 combining cyrillic titlo or its typographical alternate form, U+A66F combining cyrillic vzmet.
+Modern Church Slavonic never uses the titlo mark to "cover" superscripted letters, and does not use the vzmet mark at all.

 When used in combination, two titlo letters normally form a composite combining letter, in which the components appear side-by-side or ligated, a behavior which deviates from the default vertical stacking of multiple combining characters.
 Occasionally, titlo letters can also be found vertically stacked in Old Church Slavonic texts, in this case exhibiting default stacking behavior.
 As there is no semantic distinction associated with the two presentations, both are handled at the font level, without requiring the use of format characters.
-The usual ligated form and the less common vertical stacking of titlo letters are contrasted in Figure 7-6 for the sequence <U+2DE3 COMBINING CYRILLIC LETTER DE, U+A675 COMBINING CYRILLIC LETTER DE,
+The usual ligated form and the less common vertical stacking of titlo letters are contrasted in Figure 7-6 for the sequence .